Recent Articles

 New Zealand

 Now I know what you're thinking.
 It's a whole country!
 Surely things happen there!
-They filmed those movies there, didn't they?
+They filmed those movies about rings and guys with hairy feet there, didn't they?

-Ah, yes, but you forget: Movies aren't real, and for our purposes non-real things happening don't count.
+Ah, yes, but you forget: Movies aren't real, nor are feet, and for our purposes non-real things happening don't count.
+What's more, if this were a place where things happen why do so many world maps neglect to include this antipodean island?

 Point Nemo

-All right, now we're talking.
-Point Nemo is the so-called "most remote place on earth" at the center of a 1,670 mile circle in the south pacific.
-There is only one thing you can do here: leave.
+Point Nemo is the so-called "most remote place on earth" at the center of a 1,670 mile circle of open ocean in the south Pacific.
+There is no land anywhere within this circle.
+There is only one thing you can do at Point Nemo: leave.

 Outer Space